TONYC seeks a Communications & Special Events Intern for Summer 2017! Deadline to apply is May 17th, 2017.

 • Blog content creation

-• Outreach to community partners about event engagement and participation
+• Outreach to new community partners

 • Assisting with marketing for shows and events